Joseph Welland (missionary): Death and legacy

-Welland died on December 17, 1879, in Calcutta at the age of 45, concluding eighteen years of service to the mission.
+Welland died on December 17, 1879, in Calcutta.

-Welland's writings were highly regarded, with God in History (1865), a series of lectures created for his students and the Cathedral Mission College of Calcutta and Heavenly Training (1874), a collection of sermons delivered as Chaplain to the Calcutta Volunteers.
+Welland's writings included God in History (1865), a series of lectures created for his students and the Cathedral Mission College of Calcutta and Heavenly Training (1874), a collection of sermons delivered as Chaplain to the Calcutta Volunteers.
 After his death, his widow published a final volume of Welland's sermons, titled Daily Bread and Other Sermons in 1882.

-The Welland School, founded by Joseph Welland in 1876, continues to bear his name as the Welland Gouldsmith School.
+The Welland School, founded by Welland in 1876, continues to bear his name as the Welland Gouldsmith School.
 The Welland Memorial School merged with the Gouldsmith Free School in 1936.
 It operates two campuses in Kolkota.
-The school stands as a lasting record to Welland's commitment to education and Christian values.